-220 Biotechnology Internship
+220 Biotechnology Internship 11 credit hours

 Two internship sites of two hundred clock hours each and one internship site of one hundred twenty clock hours.

 An internship of 450 clock hours in supervised scientific experiences in biotechnology production, manufacturing, environmental or research.
 The internship is customized to match the students' interests.